 Can I buy a car anywhere in Canada?

 Stuck in Quebec?
-Don’t freak out, you can still find okay cars.
-Just be careful and if possible, bring a knowledgeable friend.
-You can also drive to Ontario or New Brunswick to buy a car that was inspected.
-However, don’t bother going south of the border—importing a car from the US can be a red-tape nightmare.
+Don’t freak out; you can still find decent cars.
+Just be careful and, if possible, bring a knowledgeable friend.
+You can also head to neighbouring provinces like Ontario or New Brunswick to buy a car that was inspected.
+However, don’t bother crossing the border—importing a car from the US can be a red-tape nightmare.

 Should I buy my vehicle from a dealership or from a private owner?

 Both options are perfectly valid and in both cases, common sense applies.
-Let’s face it, unless you’re in the car business, it’s unlikely you will outsmart sellers so it pays to do research, compare prices and stick to your initial budget.
+Realistically, unless you’re in the car business, it’s unlikely you will outsmart sellers, so it pays to do your research, compare prices and stick to your budget.

-If you decide to buy your vehicle from a private owner, your top choice should be a one-owner car over a car that had multiple owners—lower mileage, less wear and tear and a better traceable history.
-Do ask for service records that document the vehicle maintenance and repairs.
+If you decide to buy your vehicle from a private owner, your top choice should be a one-owner car over a car that had multiple owners—lower mileage, less wear and tear, and a better traceable history.
+Ask for service records that document the vehicle maintenance and repairs.

 You can also shop around at dealerships.
-Compare models, prices and add-ons and book a few test drives.
+Compare models, prices and add-ons, and book a few test drives.
 You must have heard a stereotype or two about sleazy car salesmen, right?
 Well, they may apply.
-High-pressure sales tactics and the whole negotiating dance are best handled if you keep in mind that you have options and there are plenty of dealerships to buy from.
-Don’t be afraid to walk out if needed.
+High-pressure sales tactics and the whole dance of negotiation are best handled by keeping in mind that you have options and there are plenty of dealerships to buy from.
+Don’t be afraid to walk out and don’t feel pressure to take the first offer you receive.

 When is the best time to buy a car?

 One of the not-so-secret dealership secrets is that the best time to buy a car—i.e. get a good deal—is in October, November and December.
 Nothing to do with Halloween or Christmas, it’s just that car salesmen work on commission and have to meet yearly, quarterly and monthly sales quotas.
-Show up at the end of the month and you could get a good offer from a salesman who has yet to meet the quota.
-And obviously, the three goals come together towards the end of the year.
+Show up at the end of the month/year and you could get a good offer from a salesman who has yet to meet their quota.

 There’s no perfect timing to buy from a private seller.
-In fact, be careful if the person claims they have to sell fast because they’re moving to Africa for a job; it could be a scam.
-The caveat doesn’t apply if you buy a used car from a backpacker or on pvtistes.net classifieds, where you’re likely to meet people who are going home!
+In fact, be careful if the person claims they have to sell fast because they’re “moving away for a job”; it could be a scam.
+This doesn’t apply if you buy a used car from another backpacker who is genuinely going home, however!

 Where should I start researching deals online?

-The Internet is a precious resource to collect info you can use to narrow your search and negotiate a deal—model average price, dealer shipping fee, applicable taxes, financing offers, etc.
+The Internet is a precious resource to collect info that you can use to narrow your search and negotiate a deal—research the average price for the make/model, dealer shipping fees, applicable taxes, financing offers, etc.

 - Autotrader